-Are the courses interactive, or can I just observe?
+Are the tastings interactive, or can I just observe?

 Tom welcomes questions and discussion, but it is not necessary: some people prefer to just watch and listen, and that's absolutely fine.

-Can I split the course fee and wines with friend and family?
+Can I split the tasting fee and wines with friend and family?

 Absolutely: the fee for attending allows one login, but it is per household, so if friends or family want to get together that's OK.
 They can obviously share the wines too if doing so.

 Isn't opening three bottles in one night a bit wasteful?

 Not at all: the wines should all drink well for a few days if stored in the fridge, but you can also order our wine preservation kit that promises to keep wines fresh for up to 10 days after opening.